 - Sourcing of local goods or services in Thailand

-- Inspecting and controlling quality of goods which the head office purchases in Thailand
+- Inspecting and controlling quality and volume of goods which the head office purchases in Thailand

 - Disseminating information about new products and services of the head office

-- Reporting to the head office on local business development and activities, and/or
+- Reporting to the head office on local business development and activities

 - Providing advice in various fields relating to goods distributed by the head office to the distributors or consumers